ShippingEasy/bizness/README.md

 By including the module, the object gets the `violated?` (and `obeyed?`) method which does the following when called:

-1. Introspects all private predicate methods (methods that end with a question mark) and executes them
+1. Executes the methods listed via the `policy_enforces` macro
 2. If the method returns false, it looks for a translation in an I18n YAML file
 3. It composes an I18n key using the policy's class and method name (without the question mark).
 For example: `policies.mock_policy.violations.all_caps`
 4. It adds the result of the translation to the list of `violations`